pgthakur/ip_geolocation_python/README.md

 #PROS

-• Highly targeted audiences
+• Highly targeted audiences</br>
    -Geolocation allows marketers to connect with customers in close physical proximity to their business, exponentially increasing the effectiveness of a marketing campaign.

-• Providing a localized feeling
+• Providing a localized feeling</br>
    -IP based geolocation can display the name of a relevant state or country in a website title in order to provide a localized feeling and attract attention.

-• Targeted advertising
+• Targeted advertising</br>
    -IP based geolocation can be used to emphasize a different product to targeted users.

-• Redirecting visitors to a page in their language -You can leverage IP based geolocation to deliver content that is more targeted and relevant.
+• Redirecting visitors to a page in their language</br>
+   -You can leverage IP based geolocation to deliver content that is more targeted and relevant.

 #CONS

-• It doesn’t provide accurate location.
+• It doesn’t provide accurate location.</br>
     -IP based geolocation services can only provide an approximate measure of geolocation accuracy.

-• It doesn’t provide approximate location too after activating of VPN.
+• It doesn’t provide approximate location too after activating of VPN.</br>
     -A VPN, or Virtual Private Network, changes your apparent location by sending your traffic through a server in another location.
 Here's how that works: Your VPN app lets you select a server anywhere in the world where your VPN service has servers.

 #Conclusion